A Common Misconception Between Troy Ounce vs Ounce

 The Importance of Buying In Troy Ounces

-It is important to be aware of what you are buying because certain unverified dealers will sell precious metals in ounces instead of troy ounces.
+It is important to know what you are buying because certain unverified dealers will sell precious metals in ounces instead of troy ounces.
 This small difference can make one product look like a much better deal.
 Don't be fooled, though.
 If you know and trust your source for bullion, this deception is rare and not likely something you would have to worry about.

-The best way to make sure it is in troy ounces is to buy products with their weight and purity standards engraved on them.
+The best way to ensure it is in troy ounces is to buy products with their weight and purity standards engraved on them.
 This practice is very common in the industry.
-Nevertheless, in the case that a bullion product, such as a silver round or gold bar does not have the weight & purity engraved on it, it may be hard to liquidate it down the road.
-Another option is to buy government minted products, such as a silver coin or gold coin.
+Nevertheless, if a bullion product, such as a silver round or gold bar, does not have the weight & purity engraved on it, it may be hard to liquidate it down the road.
+Another option is buying government-minted products, such as silver coins or gold coins.
 Most government mints will produce bullion in troy ounces.
 A notable exception is the Chinese Mint since their recent adoption of the metric system and gram weights as the unit of measure for their bullion coins.

 Do you know what an ounce of gold looks like?
 Check it out in our article.